-PART I-NONREFUNDABLE & REFUNDABLE CREDITS
+PART I - NONREFUNDABLE and REFUNDABLE CREDITS

 Every corporation must complete this section when claiming a Kansas tax credit.
-The appropriate schedules provide specific instructions for these credits.
+If you are eligible to claim any tax credits, complete the appropriate schedule and enclose it with your Kansas Corporate Income Tax return.
 See the back cover of this booklet for information on obtaining these schedules and instructions.